j-a-s-d/xam/docs/html.md

 The preceding constants are also grouped into a "namespaced" constant under the name of `HTML_TAGS`.
 So you can use `HTML_TAGS.A` as value equivalent to `HTML_TAGS_A`, and so on.
+They are also joined in the HTML_TAGS_ALL sequence, and all the void html tags are in HTML_TAGS_VOID.

 ## TYPES